 Grill the pieces over a medium flame for about 30 minutes, turning them frequently and basting them with additional olive oil.

-Dredge the fish in flour, shaking gently to remove any excess flour, and fry the pieces in moderately hot oil, being careful not to crowd the pieces, until they are crisp and golden-brown on the outside.
+Remove fish from the marinade.
+Dredge the fish in flour, shaking gently to remove any excess flour, and fry the pieces in moderately hot oil, being careful not to crowd the pan, until they are crisp and golden-brown on the outside.

-Suggested wine pairings: A Greco di Tufo white wine from the Campania region, or any other crisp, dry white wine.
+- Suggested wine pairings: A Greco di Tufo white wine from the Campania region, or any other crisp, dry white wine.